Experts-in-Residence and Their Programs

 Every summer, Coastal Maine Botanical Gardens hosts experts who offer a series of activities to enrich the Gardens experience.
 We believe that our Experts-in-Residence program is the only one at a U.S. botanical garden that includes other types of experts beyond visual or performing artists.
 We’ve featured ornithologists, botanists, landscape architects, painters, photographers, and others.
 See below for a list of past and present years’ Experts-in-Residence at the Gardens, and click on the links for this year’s residents’ programs.

 Susan Perrine, Artist-in-Residence from June 11-15, is a contemporary fiber artist specializing in ancient techniques.
-During her Gardens residency as part of our 2013 celebration of “Trees, Timbers and Traditions,” Susan will create artistic works utilizing and weaving twigs.
-In addition to offering several classes while at the Gardens, Susan and our visitors will weave a twig tunnel in the traditional-arts area of the Children’s Garden.
+During her Gardens residency as part of our 2013 celebration of “Trees, Timbers and Traditions,” Susan created artistic works utilizing and weaving twigs.
+In addition to offering several classes while at the Gardens, Susan and our visitors wove a twig tunnel that remains in the traditional-arts area of the Children’s Garden.

-Hillary Parker, Artist-in-Residence from July 16-19, is a naturalist and international award-winning botanical watercolor artist with paintings exhibited and sold worldwide.
-A former resident of Camden, Maine, she now works from her studio on St. Simons Island, off the coast of Georgia, returning to Maine to spend time with family in Boothbay whenever time permits.
+Hillary Parker, Artist-in-Residence from July 16-19, presented several programs.
+Her work was on view in the Education Center and Resource room.
+Hillary is a naturalist and international award-winning botanical watercolor artist with paintings exhibited and sold worldwide.
+A former resident of Camden, Maine, she now works from her studio on St. Simons Island, off the coast of Georgia.
 She has enjoyed a dual career of teaching and painting for more than 20 years and enjoys keeping up with the demands of private and public commissions, juried exhibitions, lectures, international workshops, and solo and group shows with galleries that represent her.
-Her paintings can be found in Singapore, El Salvador, Canada, Japan, Argentina, Dominican Republic, Ecuador, Mexico, South Africa, Bahamas, and throughout the U.S. Visit Hillary’s website.
+Visit Hillary’s website.

-Dick Rauh, Artist-in-Residence from August 5-9, teaching an intensive art workshop, “Drawing Native Plants of Maine.”
+Dick Rauh, Artist-in-Residence from August 5-9, taught an intensive art workshop, “Drawing Native Plants of Maine.”
+His drawings were on view in the Education Center and Resource Room.
 Dick earned a doctorate in plant sciences in 2001 from the City University of New York to better inform his illustration techniques.
 He is the illustrator of Carol Levine’s classic Guide to Wildflowers in Winter, a work which piqued his interest in the dry fruits and other remnants of out-of-season natives, which he paints in enlarged versions to demonstrate their architecture.
 A collection of this work received a gold medal from the Royal Horticultural Society and a best-in-show award.
 He is a fellow of the Brooklyn Botanic Garden Florilegium Society.
-Coastal Maine Botanical Gardens will present an exhibit of Dick’s work, “Tree Sketches,” from August 1-28.

 Rolph Briggs, Expert-in-Residence from September 4-6, is a certified arborist, as well as a consultant and educator.
 He is the founder of Tree Specialists, Inc., of Holliston, MA, which specializes in the preservation and restoration of landscape trees.
 Briggs works with property owners and professionals to develop action plans to extend the life of their plant collections through education, high quality fieldwork, and professional planning.